radiantearth/stac-spec/extensions/label/README.md

 ```

 #### Assets

 ##### labels (required)
 The Label Extension requires at least one asset that uses the key "labels".
 The asset will contain a link to the actual label data.
 The asset has these requirements:

 - is a GeoJSON FeatureCollection
-- each feature should have a property containing the label for the class (one of `label:classes`)
+- each feature should have one or more properties containing the label(s) for the class (one of `label:classes`)
 - the name of the property can be anything (use "label" if making from scratch), but needs to be specified in the `Item` with the `label:label_property` field.

 ##### Rendered images (optional)